 And you’d think that this would be common sense or common knowledge, but since sense doesn’t seem to be so common anymore, let’s just go ahead and make one thing very clear: God does not give “new revelation,” and the revelation that He has given has already been written in Scripture, and searching for and seeking after occult, esoteric interpretations of Scripture are not “new revelations” from God.
 If you think otherwise, you are being fooled.

-So if you come across self-proclaimed “Christians” who claim to have a “word from God, Jesus, Spirit, light beings, or angels,” then turn away from those people, don’t listen to them, and shun them completely.
+So if you come across self-proclaimed “Christians” who claim to have a “word from God, Jesus, or the Spirit,” (or even light beings or so-called angels) go to Scripture (the Bible) to see if those words are found in the Bible.
+If they are not, then turn away from those people, don’t listen to them, and shun them completely.
 They are occult infiltrators, and whether they are consciously infiltrating Christian groups with occult doctrine or unconsciously infiltrating Christian groups with occult doctrine, they do this sort of thing.
 All.
 The.
 Time.